monkscode/Natural-Language-to-Robot-Framework/docs/CONFIGURATION.md

 - Ensure no extra spaces

 ### "Invalid ROBOT_LIBRARY"
-- Must be 'selenium' or 'browser'
+- Must be 'selenium' or 'browser' (lowercase)
 - Check spelling
+- Recommended: Use 'browser' for best performance

 ### "Invalid MODEL_PROVIDER"
 - Must be 'online' or 'local'